jennraeross/dnd-homebrew/clericDomains/mercury.md

 ## Domain of Mercury

-God of Travel, Thievery, and Luck
+### God of Travel, Thievery, and Luck

+A deity with a deceptively wide variety of worshippers, Mercury is honored by both merchants and traders and by the thieves and tricksters who would steal from them alike.
+Where the crossroads of travel, trade, and trickery meet Mercury will be found.
+Mercury calls his due from both, profiting from the exchange, in an intriguing mirror of his follower's own methods of material gain.

 #### Domain of Mercury Features